xavierb117/response-tally/README.md

 ### Extra Challenges (Entirely optional)
 Some more ways to exercise:
 1. Display the results in sorted order
-1. Refactor the code so that it is object oriented
 1. Robustly handle malformed files
 1. Come up with some other interesting way to work with the data!